Rakesh Asthana appointed new Delhi Police chief

 However, Asthana and Kumar were cleared of all charges in February 2020.

 Asthana’s name had also surfaced in a diary obtained by the CBI from the premises of Gujarat-based pharmaceutical company Sterling Biotech, which suggested that he had accepted bribes from the company.
-He was cleared of these charges too.
+He was cleared of these charges too in February this year.

 Asthana was involved in the investigation of the Sabarmati Express fire in Godhra in 2002.
 He also arrested Rashtriya Janata Dal chief Lalu Prasad Yadav in connection with the fodder scam in 1997.